Gingerbread Sandwich Cookies

 These cookies will keep in an airtight container for up to a week.

-You can substitute 1 cup molasses with equal parts of honey, dark corn syrup, or maple syrup.
+You can substitute 1 cup of molasses with equal parts of honey, dark corn syrup, or maple syrup.
 And you can also use ¾ cup dark brown sugar for every 1 cup of molasses.
-Having said that, molasses has a distinct taste and flavor which you will not get from honey, corn syrup, or maple syrup.
+However, molasses has a distinct taste and flavor that you will not get from honey, corn syrup, or maple syrup.
 These will give you a similar texture but not the same taste.

 Gingerbread Sandwich Cookies